 - Configuration Audit integration

 - A third-party cross-account with an IAM role.
-The IAM role will be used to authenticate the Threat Stack AWS account.
+The IAM role will be used to authenticate the Distributed Cloud AIP AWS account.

 To configure AWS resources: